AtsukoCoffey/search4herbs/README.md

 # BUGS

 # DEPLOYMENT
-First, we make a new repository at Git Hub.
+First, we make a new repository at GitHub.
 But that is not really suitable for python apps to deploy there, it suits for front-end web sites.
 So we should make an account for Heroku service to deploy it.

 ## Preparation